 4. A coming update will add maps and Waypoints.
 The current (9-18-18) blank box in the screen lower left corner will contain Topographic maps that you can toggle in and out of full-screen mode.

-UPDATE: The new firmware, Ver.
-1.1.04, indeed adds the maps capability.
+Firmware: Firmware Ver.
+1.1.04 adds maps capability.
 Tested with an Android phone, the maps in your choice of Street, Satellite, or Hybrid (blended) appear based on your GPS location.
 On-screen craft orientation (N-S-E-W) may be incorrect in North America.

 5. Users report problems with Compass Calibration.
 The full manual details this procedure.
 There are 3 main steps, perform all 3 with the craft held high above your head: Step 1 is rotating the craft horizontally (craft bottom parallel to ground), step 2 rotate holding craft with nose pointing vertically, step 3 rotate with craft side at right angle to ground.
-Each time listen for 2 beeps, then go to next step.
+Each time before turning first listen for a beep, then after 2 beeps of success go to next step.
 Using a helper to hold the phone controller, well away from the craft, and relocating to an area with NO metal close may be necessary.